dimethyltriptamine/qopl/DEFINITION.md

   smoke a joint, it will take a lot for the thc to leave your body and nothing will change that.

+## Control flow

+if:
+unless:
+while:
+until:
+for:

 ## Planned thigns

 * hash tables (declared with the keyword `hashish`)